aldente0630/gauss-rank-scaler/README.md

 # Guass Rank Scaler

-A scikit-learn-style transformer to normalize numerical variables into numeric by means of different techniques.
+A scikit-learn-style transformer to scale a numerical variable into normal distribution.